 A typical handwriting OCR JSON response includes several core fields:

 Text content.
-The primary extracted text, often organized hierarchically by page, paragraph, line, and word.
-This structure preserves the document's layout and reading order.
+The primary extracted text, organised hierarchically by page and line.
+This structure preserves the document’s reading order.

 Document metadata.
 Information about the processed document, including page count, document ID, processing status, and timestamps.